Who We Are

 Korynne has experience organizing concerts, beginning as a senior in college when she initiated and presented the Boston Strong Benefit Concert, a fundraiser for the victims of the 2013 Boston Marathon bombings.
 She coordinated volunteers to perform and staff a three-hour program of music, including a 12-member cello ensemble, at the Old South Church on Boylston St. on May 4, 2013.

 Korynne was a member of the Global Leaders Institute in 2020, completing a year of coursework in music entrepreneurship and traveling to Chile to participate in the full cohort residence.
-For the 2023-2024 season, Korynne will perform as auxiliary cello in the Omaha Symphony Orchestra.
+For the 2023-2024 season, Korynne performed as auxiliary cello in the Omaha Symphony Orchestra.

 Korynne Bolt